 Public justice has always been something that has been very close to my heart.
 Although the role I have played making an impact for the public good has evolved over the years, my commitment to the cause has never wavered.
 Fighting for the rights of workers who have been wronged is critically important to preserving social justice, and I feel incredibly fortunate to be able to help uphold and protect worker’s rights on a daily basis.

 “Fighting for the rights of workers who have been wronged is critically important to preserving social justice.”

 Ms. Coveney was recognized from 2019 to 2021 as a top employment attorney in the D.C. area by Super Lawyers.
 Ms. Coveney received her undergraduate degree from the University of Georgia, graduating magna cum laude with Honors, and her J.D. from Georgia State University College of Law.
-During law school, Ms. Coveney worked as a law clerk at the American Civil Liberties Union of Georgia where she helped spearhead a human rights documentation project on the immigration detention system in the U.S. Ms. Coveney was also a founding member of the Legal Society for Intimate Partner Violence Education, a student-run organization dedicated to raising awareness about intimate partner violence and the law.
+During law school, Ms. Coveney worked as a law clerk at the ACLU of Georgia where she helped spearhead a human rights documentation project on the immigration detention system in the U.S. Ms. Coveney was also a founding member of the Legal Society for Intimate Partner Violence Education, a student-run organization dedicated to raising awareness about intimate partner violence and the law.
 Prior to law school, Ms. Coveney worked as a legal assistant at Sullivan & Cromwell, LLP for two years.